arvindb95/PySSA/README.md

 [Soderberg et al. 2005](https://ui.adsabs.harvard.edu/abs/2005ApJ...621..908S/abstract)

 ## To do
-- Add accompanying code to take guess parameters and run MCMC to fit lightcurve for a given dataset
+- Try using precalculated functions F2 and F3, and iterpolating to required values instead of integrating from scratch everytime (to improve run time of MCMC code)
 - Make README more user friendly
 - Add list of dependancies